muratk3n/thirdwave/en/2020/07/right-acting-left.md

 instead of deciding on a general approach, selling it and executing it once in power, he is "helping", right now, doing "whatever it takes".

+In TR during the single-party rule and staunch nationalism one of its governors was known to have said "if communism was necessary for this country, we would surely import it".
+Sounds like a joke and it is told as such, but the guy was dead serious.
+There you go, nationalist talking about utilizing communism..
+Or in China today, they are communists, but imported capitalism, and happily using it.
+Italian fascists created the social security system of the country.

+That's why TR parties, coalitions are cesspools of proto-fascim, bunch of stuff thrown in some container *beforehand*, from get-go, either after coups, or in "parties" that live in the aftermath of those coups.
+Take 4 views, throw them in, done.
+Of course it is impossible to maintain incompatibilities for an extended period of time, that's where fascism comes in.

+A by-product of the approach is whatever the mix happens to be, anything that is left out, is immediately deligitimized.
+This can be the left, sometimes the right (and almost always Kurds), but there is always the legitimate mix and "others".

+Which and how the ideological parts get included can be completely arbitrary, the mix is all in the mind of the fascist.

+The leaders of these parties, coalitions are effective schizophrenics, mental patients of DID (dissociative identity disorder).
+This is not surprising bcz the poor asshole has to maintain all that crud in a singular head.
+So one day he'll talk about his "pure race from the steppes of Central Asia", the next socialism-level state intervention, the one after that neoliberal market action.
+The followers clap nevertheless, too braindead to realize something is off, but sadly for the country, its media also suffer from the same condition who mistake this show for politics.

+Intensely opposing ideologies cannot be held together under one roof in anything other than fascism..
+A whatever-it-takes attitude usually accompanies the approach, 4 whatever reason said country falls into a state-of-emergency mentality from which they never emerge, so they keep on living in an hand-to-mouth existence, "I'll take from here, I'll take from there, whatever-it-takes, ends-justify-the-means", and on it goes..